 Victoria recognised the limits of her powers, but made full use of her influence to try to encourage her government to pursue peaceful policies at a time of great international change.

 How fascinating it would have been to be a fly on the wall at her Tuesday meetings with her Prime Ministers!

-Todate she has worked with 12 prime ministers - it is amazing to think that Sir Winston Churchill was the first.
+She has worked with 15 prime ministers during the 70 years of her reign, and it is amazing to think that Sir Winston Churchill was the first.